kayoyin/Prodigy/README.md

 - Having the right final csv, we output using csvmidi the final midi file that is kept in the main folder

-### Method 2:

-To use the GUI ensure you have QT creator installed on your machine.
-From there, open the `piano.pro` file (located in the `pianoGUI` folder) in QT and run it using the QT interface.
-This will create a build folder in your local copy of the repository called "build", open the folder and click the on the file named `piano.exe`, from here, user instructions are self explanatory.

 <a name="trans"></a>
 ## 3. Translating